 - Pain not controlled by the pump and your pain pills

 - If the catheter comes out or pump becomes disconnected

 - Any questions or concerns

 Orthopaedic Institute Surgery Center

 Call 952-914-8406 during normal business hours Monday through Friday.
 If you reach the voicemail, leave a message and a nurse will call you back as soon as possible.
-We do have varying operating hours.
-If you do not receive a call back within an hour, please call the number below.
+We do have varying hours.
+If you do not receive a call back within an hour, please call Abbott Northwestern Hospital.